 Fig & Chèvre Plate: 294 calories 8.7 g fat 5.7 g fiber 17 g protein 43 g carbs [33 g Complex] 325 mg Calcium PB GF Simple, elegant, and much more filling than it looks.

-½ hard-boiled egg 1 dried fig, mass of 0.65 oz or 16 g 1 oz chèvre cheese ¼ oz baby spinach blackish coffee, blackish tea, or lemon in hot water 5-6 oz fruit smoothie or green smoothie or natural apple cider
+½ hard-boiled egg 1 dried fig, mass = 0.65 oz or 16 g 1 oz chèvre cheese ¼ oz baby spinach Optional: blackish coffee [53 calories] or blackish tea or mocha cafe au lait [65 calories] or lemon in hot water Optional: 5-6 oz fruit smoothie or berry-yogurt smoothie [88 calories]

 Rehydrate the dried fig by covering with water and microwaving or heating for 1 minute.
 Let the fig sit in the water for another few minutes, then cut in half.
 Arrange the spinach leaves in an oval.
 Dab the leaves with crumbles of the goat cheese.
 Plate the egg half and the fig halves.
 HINT: I composed the plate the night before, covered it with a plastic bag, and kept it cool until breakfast.
 Instant breakfast!